Static Code Analysis¶

 Detailed information about supported check tools and their configuration process can be found on these pages:

 Defect severity is a classification of software defect (bug, vulnerability, etc) that indicates the degree of negative impact on the quality of software.
-PIO Check uses the next classification of possible defects:
+Static Code Analysis uses the next classification of possible defects:

 ||Issues that are possibly bugs|